El Jaili

 El Jaili is a power station located at Garri (80 km N of Khartoum), Sudan.
 The first unit was commissioned in 2003 and the last in 2007.

 It is operated by the National Electricity Corporation of Sudan (NEC).

-Garri4 is one of the thermal power plants connected to the national grid, with a total installed capacity of 110 MW (6.9 percent) of the country's total thermal electricity production.
+Garri4 is one of the thermal power plants connected to the national grid, with a total installed capacity of 460 MW of the country's total thermal electricity production.
 Sponge Coke, a byproduct of the Khartoum Refinery, is used to power this Power Plant Project.